emmanueldufourq/aims-ds-2022/Deliverables.md

 Practicals
 -----------

-Decision tree practical due on the 5th January at 23:59
+Regression tree practical due on the 5th January at 23:59

+Download and submit a .ipynb file

 Class test
 ----------